To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The hope is that it will stem a crisis over sovereign debt that consumed Greece, spread to Ireland, Italy, Portugal and Spain, and threatens to explode into a worldwide financial crisis capable of pushing the global economy into recession.

 “This is the breakthrough to the stability union,” German Chancellor Angela Merkel said.
-“We are using the crisis as an opportunity for a renewal.”

 To prevent excessive deficits, countries in the treaty will have to submit their national budgets to the European Commission, the executive body of the EU, which will have the power to send them back for revision.